KyotoBlazeDev/ThinkPad-Utility-Management/README.md

 This project is not affiliated with or endorsed by Lenovo.
 ThinkPad is a trademark of Lenovo.

 Provided for educational and diagnostic purposes only.
+This script makes no modifications to system configuration, firmware, or settings.
 Battery age estimation results are statistical approximations.
 Actual age may vary based on usage habits, temperature, and service history.

 Built with Windows PowerShell, ChatGPT GPT 5.4, and Claude Sonnet 4.6.